Teaching is my passion. And passion is my craft.

 As the pandemic caused by the Covid-19 quickly rolled in, the world went on a full lockdown.
-Airlines, restaurants, business, and of course, schools were caught off guard and was forced to shut down. and it has taken a toll on all of us—physically, mentally, and emotionally.
+Airlines, restaurants, businesses, and of course, schools were caught off guard and were forced to shut down. and it has taken a toll on all of us—physically, mentally, and emotionally.
 And there’s no denying that the situation is still here to stay for an unprecedented period of time, but what matters most is that we have hope.

 Teachers have gone through a lot especially when it was decided that schools are to continue online, and the virtual platform was unfamiliar territory that teachers took the courage to face just to continue playing the most important role in the education of the future generation that is to come.